brianobot/brianobot/README.md

 # Hi there 😁👋🏾, I’m **Brian Obot**<!--(https://www.brianobot.online)-->
 ## Software Developer 💻

-I am a Fullstack development with specilization in backend web developement, i love developing open source codes that follow DRY approach and are easy to maintain.
+I am a Fullstack developer with specilization in backend web developement, i love developing open source codes that follow DRY approach and are easy to maintain.
 My favourite language is python.

 ### CORE SKILLS